ratara5/airflow-scraping-machadostudents/README.md

 ```

 ## Usage
-Previously, you must had built the images for scraping service and for postgres service
+Previously, you must had built the images for scraping service and for postgres service.<br>
+Warning!: There must not be containers based on these images running.

 ## Contribution